byomkesh03/Responsive-Blog-Template/README.md

 Your contributions are highly appreciated!
 Feel free to improve existing features, add new features, fix bugs, or suggest enhancements.

+## Acknowledgments

+- Inspiration and guidance have been taken from the web development community For making this Multipage Responsive Blog Template Website.

 ## License

 This project is licensed under the [MIT License](LICENSE).